-'Support His Right To Operate': Huge Crowd Cheers On Bellmawr Gym Reopening In Defiance Of Gov. Murphy's Stay-At-Home Order
+'Support His Right To Operate': Huge Crowd Cheers On Atilis Gym Reopening In Defiance Of Gov. Murphy's Stay-At-Home Order

 “All jobs are essential, not just mine because I am a health care worker, not the police officers, every job — your nail salons, your hair salons, your gym owners, every job is essential!
 Everybody should be allowed to work,” said Wanda Tranquillo, of Gibbstown.

+After protesters were issued a warning to disperse, they drove upwards of 60 miles to support the owners of Newell Gym in Hillsborough Township.

+“I don’t know anyone there but I’m gonna go there,” said Edward Young, of Brick Township.
+“I can’t even work out because I have a bad back.”

-During a news conference last week, Gov. Murphy said he is aware of the gym, and that, “They’re out of compliance and that’s not going to be tolerated.”
+During a news conference last week, Murphy said he is aware of the gym, and that, “They’re out of compliance and that’s not going to be tolerated.”
+On Monday, Murphy had a warning for those who show up at the gym tomorrow.

-The owners asked for a big show of support in the parking lot Monday morning for the reopening, but also posted a warning from the Camden County Prosecutor’s Office that anyone who patronizes a business in violation of an executive order could face a disorderly persons charge, which carries a fine of up to $1,000 and up to six months in jail.
+“If you show up at that gym again tomorrow, there’s going to be a different reality than showing today.
+These just aren’t words, we’ve gotta enforce this,” Murphy said.
+“But I also don’t want to start World War III and I’m not worried about that right now, to be honest with you, because people have overwhelmingly done the right thing.”

+Trumbetti and Smith say they’re actually not making any money right now.
+Members’ automatic payments will remain frozen until the state legally reopens.

 You must log in to post a comment.